ghostflame/ministry/README.md

 ### Stats
 Controls stats submission and prefixes.

-- target.host  = (string) IP address of the graphite target host.
-- target.port  = (integer) Graphite target port.

-The rest are either for stats or adder control and should be prefixed with one of those types.
+These are either for stats, self or adder control and should be prefixed with one of those types.

 - type.threads = (integer) Number of independent processing threads to run